AndreSantos03/AndreSantos03-Y3S1-ProgFuncionalLogica2/README.md

 ## 1. Machine Implementation

-This first part of the assignment involves building a low-level machine with a configuration comprising code, an evaluation stack, and storage.
+The first part of the assignment involves building a low-level machine with a configuration comprising code, an evaluation stack, and storage.
 It focuses on executing arithmetic and boolean expressions using a set of instructions like push, add, mult, sub, and more.
 The task includes defining types for the machine's stack (`Stack`) and state (`State`), and implementing functions such as `createEmptyStack`, `stack2Str`, and an interpreter function `run`.

 The `Inst` data type defines instructions for a basic computational machine, including arithmetic (`Add`, `Mult`, `Sub`), boolean operations (`Tru`, `Fals`, `Equ`, `Le`, `And`, `Neg`), memory operations (`Fetch`, `Store`), and control flow (`Branch`, `Loop`). `Code` is a sequence of these instructions.